jonathan-sitterley/mean-hello-world/README.md

 2. Create a directory on developer computer named "mean"
 3. Open the new directory within Visual Studio Code (IDE)
 4. Create a README.md in the new directory for project information and setup steps
+5. Create .credentials.development.json to store credentials
-5. Setup Node and Express
+6. Setup Node and Express
     - Install Node on developer system from nodejs.org/en (follow installation instructions)
     - From command prompt, navigate to mean directory, then execute "npm init" and answer series of questions to create package.json
     - From command prompt, navigate to mean directory, then execute "npm install express"
-6. Setup GIT for version control
+7. Setup GIT for version control
     - Create .gitignore file in mean directory
+        - ignore node_modules
     - Install Git on developer system from https://git-scm.com/ (follow installation instructions)
     - From command prompt, navigate to mean directory, then execute "git init"
-7. Setup Github Repository to store project files
+8. Setup Github Repository to store project files
     - Install Github CLI
     - Create Github account (if one does not exist)
     - Create a repository on github to store project